AlexHelsing/WeatherTerminal2.0/README.md

 ## What is it?

 A simple weather terminal that display city, temperature, humidity, wind speed, status of weather and current time.
+City displayed is easily changed within code.

+If guests wants to access our home wifi, they can press a button and a QR-code will be generated within the terminal.
+They can then scan the QR-code to access our wifi network.

 ## Technologies used